elk-audio/elk-docs/documents/getting_started_with_development_kit_software.md

-# Getting Started With ELK Development Kit Software: Run your first plugin in ELK
+# Getting Started With Elk Development Kit Software: Run your first plugin on Elk

 ## Overview